aishaiyer/SPHINX-II-1D-Stellar-Atmosphere-Models/README.md

-# SPHINX-II-1D-Stellar-Atmosphere-Models for Mid-to-Late type M dwarfs
+# Development Mirror and Issue tracker for SPHINX-II model grid
 1D Stellar Atmosphere model grid and spectra for mid-to-late type M-dwarfs from Iyer et al. 2025.
-Hosting model grid files on github.
-Github link listed on zenodo repository that is linked in the publication.
+The official archived model grid is preserved in this Zenodo record and should be cited when used.
+This repo is to be treated as a development mirror and issue tracker.
 Users can cite both publication and Zenodo DOI here: https://zenodo.org/records/17782633.
 Thanks!

 If you have any specific model requests or spot any irregularities, please reach out to Aisha Iyer (aishwarya.iyer@nasa.gov).
 Thank you!

 Model directory structure as follows: